Yehdar/Backend-Bad-Habit-Tracker/README.md

 ## SHOUT-OUTS
 WAS MASSIVELY INSPIRED FROM THIS VIDEO: https://youtu.be/snUk2Dx9Bz8
-- Used the video above as the backbone to the project (that said, of course, I added my own twist)
+- Used the video above as the backbone to the project